Naples, Italy

 People living in Naples were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Naples, you should pack essential documents such as your passport, visa, birth certificate, and any other identification documents.
 Bring enough clothing for different seasons, including lightweight clothes for summer, warm layers for winter, and rain gear for wet weather.
 Pack comfortable shoes for walking on cobblestone streets and any necessary prescription medications.
 Don't forget to bring electronic devices such as your smartphone, laptop, and chargers, as well as a power adapter for European outlets.
 It's also a good idea to pack a small Italian phrasebook or language learning materials to help you communicate with locals.
 Bring any sentimental or valuable items that you cannot replace, such as family photos, heirlooms, or important documents.
 If you have any favorite toiletries or personal care items that may be difficult to find in Italy, pack those as well.
-Lastly, consider packing a few items to remind you of home, such as your favorite snacks, books, or movies, to help you feel more comfortable in your new surroundings," remarked one expat living in Naples, Italy.
+Lastly, consider packing a few items to remind you of home, such as your favorite snacks, books, or movies, to help you feel more comfortable in your new surroundings," wrote one member in Naples.

 Where should I setup a bank account in Naples?